RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Zane Wade Arrott - RSP Permian, Inc.

 Charles, this is Zane.
-That's just a gas lift well, and it's just performing as we feel within line, it maybe a little less splashy, but it's certainly producing flatter (16:13).
+That's just a gas lift well, and it's just performing as we feel within line.
+It maybe a little less splashy, but it's certainly producing flatter (16:13).

 Charles A. Meade - Johnson Rice & Company L.L.C.

 Okay.
 That's helpful, Zane.
-Thanks for these questions or answers rather.
+Thanks for those answers.

 Operator